• Play the sound file

 I had pretty much given up hopes of finding anything apt to say about Graham's passing when, for entirely unrelated reasons, I happened to re-read George Orwell's obituary essay on Mahatma Gandhi.

 I was not of Billy Graham's confession, any more than Orwell was of Gandhi's.
 I thought cynical politicians made use of Graham, just as Orwell thought cynical politicians of his own day made use of Gandhi.
-I agree with Orwell's very Orwellian opening line, quote: "Saints should always be judged guilty until they are proved innocent," end quote.
+I agree with Orwell's very Orwellian opening line, quote:

 And there are of course some key differences.
 While making himself available to politicians in hopes of lifting their eyes to Heaven, Graham kept politics itself at a good arm's length, whereas Gandhi was in it up to his elbows.
 Gandhi was also the product of a very alien culture; and so, to a Western eye, slightly comical.
 I may sometimes have had mixed feelings about Graham, but I don't recall ever laughing at him.